This post contains affiliate links.

 As with all of Cosco’s light weight car seat options, they now require use of the top tether.
 It’s great for safety, but you may not find one when you’re traveling outside of the US, Canada, EU, Australia and New Zealand (or if you’re in an older car in one of those places).
 If you come across that situation, you’ll have to make a judgement call on whether or not to install your car seat against the manufacturer’s directions.

 Read more: Best lightweight convertible car seats

 Lightest forward facing car seat

 In this section I’m giving you three different options for the lightest forward facing car seat because they really fulfill different needs.
-Read through the descriptions carefully to help you choose the right one.
+Read through these carseat reviews carefully to help you choose the right lightweight car seat for travel.